Electoral Services - Privacy notice

 We use your data for electoral registration and administration purposes including but not limited to:

-- maintenance of the Electoral Register (there are two versions, the full version and the open version – the difference between the two is summarised here: http://www.electoralcommission.org.uk/faq/voting-and-registration/what-is-the-electoral-register)
+- maintenance of the Electoral Register (there are two versions, the full version and the open version – you can find the difference between the two on the Electoral Commission website

 - administration of local and national elections and referenda